 - Shared Local Resources: When you surf the web, many of the sites you visit pull resources from common frameworks.
-Enabling your browser to access any resources that are already cached—rather than re-downloading them—saves time, energy and bandwidth.
+Enabling your browser to access any resources that are already cached—rather than re-downloading them—saves time, energy, and bandwidth.

 How easy is it for users to find your site?
 What about the content on it?
 The fewer pages a person needs to visit to reach their goal, the fewer resources need to be loaded.
 Reducing the number of pages loading—particularly if they have bandwidth-heavy assets like photos and videos—results in small energy savings that add up when multiplied across thousands of users.

 Following SEO best practices and adding a search field to your site can go a long way in helping users find what they need fast.
-Ecograder uses MozRank to assess site findability.
+Ecograder’s website sustainability score uses MozRank to assess site findability.

-MozRank: Moz offers a free set of tools that measure a variety of factors to calculate site findability.
-The higher the quality of incoming links in terms of domain/page authority and keywords, the higher your findability score.
-Your rank reflects the importance of your web page on the Internet.
-Learn more about MozRank’s methodology here.
+MozRank: Moz measures a variety of factors to calculate a website’s domain authority.
+The higher the quality of incoming links in terms of domain/page authority and keywords, the higher your score.
+Your rank reflects the importance of your web page on the Internet, according to search engines.
+Learn more about Moz’s methodology here.

-Design and User Experience
+User Experience (UX) Design

-Ecograder Design and UX
+Ecograder UX Design

 Ecograder assesses two things that could affect user experience: mobile optimization and whether or not a site uses Flash.

-- Mobile optimization: For the purposes of scoring, we define mobile optimization in two ways: sites that have separate experiences for mobile devices and sites that are built with responsive or adaptive design.
-Both of these approaches result in more energy efficient sites because they both require streamlined content and design assets that can load quickly.
+- Mobile optimization: For the purpose of scoring, we define mobile optimization in two ways: sites that have separate experiences for mobile devices and sites that are built with responsive or adaptive design.
+Both of these approaches result in more energy efficient sites because they require streamlined content and design assets that can load quickly.

 Ecograder Green Hosting

 There are many ways to improve your site’s efficiency (and Ecograder score).
-Some of them can be done in an afternoon and some require more long term planning.
+Some can be done in an afternoon and some require more long term planning.
 We hope that Ecograder will give you a starting point to begin integrating online products with your company’s overall sustainability efforts.